e-d-i-n-i/owasp-juice-shop-2023/03 - Admin Section/README.md

-# Accessing the Administration Panel 👤
+# Admin Section Challenge 👤

+This challenge is about accessing the administration section of the store.

 1. **Navigate to the Administration Panel**: